 MeriTalk: Based upon your work with the FSIs, what challenges may they be experiencing as they work through security and compliance requirements such as CMMC 2.0?
 And what advice could you offer?

 Meredith Krar: The new guidelines in CMMC 2.0 require that you state your intentions for your plans of actions and milestones for reaching full compliance.
 Then they give you 180 days to realize them in your environment.
-The statements are connected to the senior levels at the FSIs.
-Any breach within your instance when you’ve made these intentions known could make you liable for the False Claims Act.
-So, there are some serious legal implications and monetary risk there if you do not enact your plan on time.
+The statements are connected to the senior levels at the FSIs, and there are some serious legal implications and monetary risk there if you do not enact your plan on time.

-This is where Zoom is an advantage.
-You don’t have to worry Zoom won’t meet the criteria.
-And our solution isn’t a terrible burden on the infrastructure because it’s operated in the AWS GovCloud.
+This is where Zoom for Government can be an advantage as you prepare for CMMC certifications.
+Our solution fits the infrastructure nicely because it’s operated in the AWS GovCloud and co-locations located in the continental United States.
 Bandwidth requirements are significantly less than for other vendors, especially on-prem vendors, and you can stand up a Zoom instance fairly quickly.
-Also, we are a U.S.-owned and operated company, which is important to Federal agencies and their contractors.

 MeriTalk: We know that security requirements sometimes can cause friction for end users.
 How can Federal agencies ensure seamless performance and security for employees no matter where they are working?

 Our system is completely federated with any other customer on our platform.
-If you are an Army Zoom IL4 user, for example, you can freely communicate with someone from the Air Force or the National Security Agency.
+If you are in the Army and use Zoom for Government, for example, you can simply and securely communicate with someone from the Air Force or the Executive Office of the President.
 Some other platforms have allowed security to limit collaboration, so users in different organizations can’t communicate with each other, even though they use the same platform.
-Zoom doesn’t have these limitations because of the steps we’ve taken with federation and encryption.